 Dr. Neva Hassanein is a Professor of Environmental Studies at the University of Montana.
 An engaged scholar, she and her students help strengthen Montana’s food system through community-based research projects and active partnerships.
 Hassanein’s recent scholarship develops the concept of “food democracy,” the idea that people can and should meaningfully participate in shaping the food system, rather than remain passive consumers on the sidelines.
 Her work has explored various issues, such as farmland loss, regional markets, pesticides, the US organic program, and biotechnology.
 Active beyond the academy, Hassanein is currently serving her fifth year on the Missoula City-County Consolidated Planning Board.

-The Building Resilient Food Systems During COVID-19 and Beyond series, brought to you by the Centre for Sustainable Food Systems (CSFS), the BC Food Web, and the Faculty of Land and Food Systems (LFS), is a series looking to answer fundamental questions about our food systems during this pandemic.
+The Building Resilient Food Systems During COVID-19 and Beyond series is brought to you by the Centre for Sustainable Food Systems (CSFS), the BC Food Web, the Faculty of Land and Food Systems (LFS), and the Royal Bank of Canada.
+This webinar series aims to address fundamental questions about our food systems during this pandemic.

 This webinar discussion is based on a concept note by the Working Group on Redistribution for Food Systems Transformation (Dana James, Evan Bowness, Tabitha Robin, Angela McIntyre, Annette Desmarais, Colin Dring, and Hannah Wittman).
 The Working Group is supported by the Peter Wall Institute for Advanced Studies.